steveshi-dotcom/steveshi-dotcom/README.md

 ### Hi, I'm Steve 👋
 An aspiring Sofware Engineer looking to built web applications to for others to use.

-- 🧠 Currently learning iOS Development
+- 🧠 Currently in school learning
 - 📚 Reading <em>Intelligent Investor</em> by Benjamin Graham
 - 💬 Connect with me to talk about coding or a book you recommend😊
 - 🧑‍💼 Working at InstaHub as an iOS Intern